Docker Cheat Sheet: Command Reference by Use Case

 Stopping and Removing

 Stop a running container.
-Docker sends SIGTERM, and falls back to SIGKILL if the container doesn't stop within the timeout.
+Docker sends SIGTERM first, then SIGKILL if the container doesn't respond within the timeout.

 docker stop <container-name-or-id>